 My comment in The Independent today:

 “It’s not quite correct that the Battle of Bosworth, where Richard III was slain, brought to a close the Wars of the Roses.
 Two years later at the Battle of Stoke Field in 1487 the Yorkists fought their last stand.
-The two battlefields are 44.6 miles or so from each other.
+The two battlefields are just 44.6 miles from each other.
 This adds to the historic importance of the city of Leicester, which lies between them, and where the body of Richard III was found.

 “So far the debate about where Richard III should be buried has not considered the importance of Leicester in this strategic context, at a pivotal location between the final battles of the Wars of the Roses, and where the last English King to die in battle was buried.”